Child Protection Policy

 • action/next steps

-If the personal safety of a child is immediately threatened, and/or when it is suspected that any form of criminal behaviour is taking place at a programme, the appropriate local authorities should be informed immediately and their advice followed, and/or other appropriate services (a list of relevant contacts is provided in Annex 2).
+If the personal safety of a child is immediately threatened, and/or when it is suspected that any form of criminal behaviour is taking place at a programme, the appropriate local authorities should be informed immediately and their advice followed, and/or other appropriate services (a list of relevant contacts is provided in Annex 4).
 Information sharing will be restricted to those who need to know in order to protect the children.
+Every effort will be made to ensure that confidentiality is maintained for all concerned.

 Role and responsibilities of staff